jimktrains/http_ng/README.md

 ====================

-With [HTTP2](http://http2.github.io/) solving problems that are not viewed by many in the web-development community as nessecary, I believe that there are issues more important to the future of the web than re-inventing TCP at Layer 7:
+With [HTTP2](http://http2.github.io/) solving problems that are not viewed by many in the web-development community as necessary, I believe that there are issues more important to the future of the web than re-inventing TCP at Layer 7: